CLI

 # Compare two runs

-agentdbg diff a1b2c3d4 e5f6a7b8
+maida diff a1b2c3d4 e5f6a7b8

-# Compare a run against a baseline
+# Compare the latest run against a baseline

 Exit codes: 0 success; 2 run or baseline not found; 10 internal error.